 Clean the threads on the spark plugs and in the cylinder head.

-Tighten spark plugs to 20 Nm.
+Tighten the spark plugs to 20 Nm.